CIME-Software/perplexipy/README.md

 AI-powered search engine that uses natural language processing and machine learning to provide accurate and comprehensive answers to end-user queries.
-It can be argued that it outperforms OpenAI's offerings in accuracy and responsiveness.  **perplexypi** enables the creation of Python programs and tools that leverage the power of Perplexity AI.
+It can be argued that it outperforms OpenAI's offerings in accuracy and responsiveness.  **perplexipy** enables the creation of Python programs and tools that leverage the power of Perplexity AI.